Football in Bangladesh: Challenges and setbacks

 Bangladesh v Maldives during the 2021 SAFF Championship.

 In international football, Bangladesh were winless for one thousand one hundred sixteen days from 5 April 2006 to 25 April 2009, suffering thirteen defeats during the nineteen games played.
 The team also failed to advanced past the group-stages of the SAFF Championship for the five editions held between 2011 and 2021.
 Furthermore, in the second round of the AFC Asian Cup 2019 qualification playoffs, Bangladesh, under Belgian head coach Tom Saintfiet, faced a humiliating defeat against Bhutan.
 Following a 0–0 draw in the first leg in Dhaka, Bhutan claimed a 3–1 victory in the return leg at Changlimithang Stadium in Thimphu.
 This prevented Bangladesh from competing in AFC and FIFA-sanctioned matches for the next two years.
 By February 2018, Bangladesh had plummeted to 197 in the FIFA Men's World Ranking, the country's lowest ranking to date.
 Although Bangladesh performed well at the youth level by reaching the 2018 Jakarta Asian Games round of 16, and winning both the 2015 SAFF U-16 Championship and 2018 SAFF U-15 Championship, the team struggled in AFC competitions.

 On 26 June 2019, Dhaka Abahani became the first Bangladeshi club to reach the AFC Cup knock-out phase, by defeating Indian side Minarva Punjab 1–0.
 The team eventually crashed out of the Inter-zone play-off semi-finals, however, earned enough points to secure a place for a Bangladeshi club in the 2023–24 AFC Champions League qualifying play-offs.
 Nevertheless, In September 2019, domestic football suffered a setback when police raids revealed illegal casinos in several clubhouses.
 In the same year, top-tier club, Arambagh KS were relegated to the Senior Division due to their involvement in spot-fixing, match manipulations, live and online betting and other irregularities.
 Nevertheless, match-fixing remains prevalent in Bangladeshi domestic football, especially in the lower leagues, where gambling syndicates easily manipulate club officials with financial incentives.
 The BFF is often criticized for failing to properly punish those responsible.

 Dhaka Mohammedan and Bashundhara Kings in action during the 2022 Independence Cup.

-Following the establishment of the Bashundhara Group-backed Bashundhara Kings, domestic football saw one-sided dominance, with the club winning the Bangladesh Premier League for four consecutive seasons and becoming only the second club in the professional league era, after Sheikh Russel KC, to secure the domestic treble in the 2023–24 season.
+Following the establishment of the Bashundhara Group-backed Bashundhara Kings, domestic football saw one-sided dominance, with the club winning the Bangladesh Football League for four consecutive seasons and becoming only the second club in the professional league era, after Sheikh Russel KC, to secure the domestic treble in the 2023–24 season.
 They also built the Bashundhara Kings Arena, becoming the first South Asian club to own a football stadium.
 However, despite their domestic success, the club has consistently underperformed at the continental level, failing to advance past the group stage of the AFC Cup in four attempts and crashing out of the 2023–24 AFC Champions League qualifying play-offs, which they entered due to Abahani's 2019 AFC Cup journey.
 Their disappointing AFC campaigns once again relegated Bangladesh to the third-tier AFC competition, now known as the AFC Challenge League.